FraniukasSneideris/Online-Retail-Data-Analytics-Project-with-Python-SQL-and-Power-BI/README.md

 ```

 ## DAX Calculated Columns
 I created one calculated column (Costumer Type) specifically for the costumer_activity table, to classify costumers according to the amount of months they were active.
-Costumers are classified as "Active", "Normal" or "Inactive".
+Costumers are classified as **"Active"**, **"Normal"** or **"Inactive"**.
 This column becomes specially useful when using it as a slicer.
 The formula is:
 ```dax
 Customer Type =